wisdom276/order-summary-component-main/order-summary-component-main/README.md

 ## Where to find everything
-the codes can be viewed on my github page
+The codes can be viewed on my github page

 ## Building your project